-The reason you might want to use the Checker Framework instead of FindBugs is that FindBugs has a less powerful nullness analysis that reports fewer errors.
-However, FindBugs does not require you to annotate your code as thoroughly as the Checker Framework does.
+Checker Framework has a more powerful nullness analysis; FindBugs misses some real errors.
+However, Find-Bugs does not require you to annotate your code as thoroughly as the Checker Framework does.
 Depending on the importance of your code, you may wish to do no nullness checking; the cursory checking of FindBugs; or the thorough checking of the Checker Framework.
 You might even want to ensure that both tools run, for example if your coworkers or some other organization are still using FindBugs.
 If you know that you will eventually want to use the Checker Framework, there is no point using FindBugs first; it is easier to go straight to using the Checker Framework.